yankunm/Jeux/README.md

 * Have some insight into the design of concurrent data structures
 * Have enhanced my C programming abilities

-## Hints and Tips

-* We strongly recommend you check the return codes of all system calls.
-This will help you catch errors.

-* **BEAT UP YOUR OWN CODE!** Throw lots of concurrent calls at your data structures to ensure safety.

-* Your code should **NEVER** crash.
-We will be deducting points for each time your program crashes during grading.
-Make sure your code handles invalid usage gracefully.

-* You should make use of the macros in `debug.h`.
-You would never expect a library to print arbitrary statements as it could interfere with the program using the library. **FOLLOW THIS CONVENTION!**
-  `make debug` is your friend.

-> :scream: **DO NOT** modify any of the header files provided to you in the base code.
-> These have to remain unmodified so that the modules can interoperate correctly.
-> We will replace these header files with the original versions during grading.
-> You are of course welcome to create your own header files that contain anything
-> you wish.

-> :nerd: When writing your program, try to comment as much as possible
-> and stay consistent with your formatting.

-## Helpful Resources

-### Textbook Readings

-You should make sure that you understand the material covered in chapters **11.4** and **12** of **Computer Systems: A Programmer's Perspective 3rd Edition** before starting this a

 ## The Jeux Game Server: Overview

 "Jeux" is a simple implementation of a game server, which allows users